Noksa/Allure.NUnit/README.md

 5) New `AllureLifecycle.Instance.RunStep` class for easy recording of steps.<br/>
 Same as `AllureLifecycle.Instance.Verify`, but stops the test if an error occurred in the step.

+You can also use method `AllureLifecycle.Instance.RunStep` and `AllureLifecycle.Instance.Verify` class methods inside each other as many times as you like.

+Example of `AllureLifecycle.Instance.RunStep`:

 6) Two new tuning methods:
 `AllureLifecycle.Instance.SetGlobalActionInException (Action action)` and `AllureLifecycle.Instance.SetCurrentTestActionInException (Action action)`<br/>
 You can specify which actions you need to additionally perform if an error occurred in the `RunStep` method or in the checks in the `Verify` class.<br/>